craftercms/docs/source/reference/project-tools/engine/engine-headers-based-authentication.rst

 |

-See :ref:`newIa-engine-project-configuration` for more information on how to access the ``site-config.xml`` file.
+See :ref:`engine-project-configuration` for more information on how to access the ``site-config.xml`` file.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Example Setting Up Engine Headers Authentication with Optional Role Mappings and Attributes